-This page provides some advice on how to secure motocycles, both at home and away from home.
+This page provides some advice on how to secure motorcycles, both at home and away from home.
 Other pages have more detailed information about specific products, but this page gives an idea which product(s) may be relevant to your situation.

 Motorbikes are a target for thieves!
 Don't make it easy for them!